What CRC Actually Reviews

 Evidence & Traceability

-Each finding is supported by structured, traceable evidence drawn directly from your payroll data.
+Every finding in the CRC report is supported by structured, traceable evidence drawn directly from your payroll data.

-CRC shows exactly how and why an issue was identified — linking outcomes back to source records, rules, and system behaviour.
+CRC shows exactly how and why each payroll issue was identified — linking outcomes back to source records, rules, and system behaviour.

 CLEAR EVIDENCE LINKAGE